Thomas Coopman

 Of course, there might be multiple constraints which we will represent like this:

-Or like this if we don’t care about the order of the constraints:
+Or, if we don’t care about the order of the constraints, like this:

 When we think that there are no constraints between the trigger and the outcome, we make that explicit by introducing the Always constraint.
-This step documents that a conversation was had and no constraints were found.
+So document that a conversation was had and no constraints were found like this:

 ”Is that really always what happens?”